 Just for Today Recovery & Veteran's Support Services, which offers recovery and reentry and veterans programs;

-Mediation Services of Adams County, which provides conflict resolution services; and
+Mediation Services of Adams County, which provides conflict resolution and transformative mediation services; and

 Suicide Prevention of York, which empowers communities to prevent suicide.

-We will also work closely with our media literacy partner, News Literacy Project, which will share with us the skills needed to be smart consumers of news and engage productively in our communities.
+We also work closely with our media literacy partner, News Literacy Project, which has shared with us the skills needed to be smart consumers of news and engage productively in our communities.